A Compact Hybrid Convolution--Frequency State Space Network for Learned Image Compression: Related Work

-Frequency-domain analysis has long been a cornerstone of traditional image compression.
-Classical codecs such as JPEG, JPEG2000, WebP, and BPG rely on transforms such as the discrete cosine transform (DCT) or the discrete wavelet transform (DWT) to convert images from the spatial domain to the frequency domain, where high- and low-frequency components can be processed separately.
-This separation facilitates the design of quantization strategies that exploit the varying perceptual importance of different frequency bands.
+Frequency-domain analysis has long played an important role in traditional image compression.
+Classical codecs such as JPEG, JPEG2000, WebP, and BPG rely on transforms such as the discrete cosine transform (DCT) or discrete wavelet transform (DWT) to convert images into transform domains where different frequency components can be processed differently.
+This strategy provides an effective inductive bias for compression because image content often exhibits different statistics across frequency bands.